HESI scores are used by nursing schools to review applications during the admissions process.

 The exam is scored on a percentage scale from 0% to 100%.

-Example: If a student got 50 of the 55 questions correct on the HESI math exam, they would receive a 91% on that section of the exam.
+Example: If a student got 50 of the 55 questions correct on the math section, they would receive a 91% on that section of the exam.

-Each section of the exam is scored separately.
-However, students will also receive a cumulative score.
+WHile each section of the exam is scored separately, students will also receive a cumulative score.
 This cumulative score is the average of all their subtest scores.

 Example: If a student got a 91% in math, 85% in grammar, 82% in reading comprehension, and a 88% in vocabulary, their cumulative score would be 86.5%.